-The provision (benefit) for income taxes expressed as a percentage of pre-tax income was 16.0% in 2004 and (22.6%) in 2003.
+The provision (benefit) for income taxes expressed as a percentage of pre-tax income was 11.9% in 2004 and (14.0)% in 2003.
 The provision (benefit) for income taxes is based on the estimated effective tax rate for the entire year and in 2004 is lower than the U.S. federal statutory rate primarily due to the significant deferred tax valuation allowance recorded at December 31, 2003.
-The estimated effective tax rate is subject to adjustment in subsequent quarterly periods as the Company's estimates of pretax income or loss for the year are increased or decreased.
-At December 31, 2003 and March 31, 2004, Cohu assessed the need for a valuation allowance on its deferred tax assets.
-Realization of the deferred tax assets is dependent upon the Company generating sufficient taxable income, in appropriate tax jurisdictions, in future years, to obtain benefit from the reversal of temporary differences and net operating tax loss and credit carryforwards.
-At December 31, 2003, the Company had recorded a valuation allowance of approximately \$11.7 million against deferred tax assets due to the uncertainties surrounding their realization.
-The amount of deferred tax assets considered realizable is subject to adjustment in future periods should Cohu determine that estimates of future taxable income are reduced or increased.
+The estimated effective tax rate is subject to adjustment in subsequent quarterly periods as our estimates of pretax income or loss for the year are increased or decreased.
+In accordance with FASB Statement No. 109, Accounting for Income Taxes, net deferred tax assets are reduced by a valuation allowance, if based on all the available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
+A valuation allowance of approximately \$11.7 million had been provided on deferred tax assets at December 31, 2003, primarily due to uncertainties of realizing net deferred tax assets in excess of income expected to be generated from future income and certain tax planning strategies.
+We determined that the valuation allowance was required based upon our recent losses, and the likelihood of generating sufficient additional taxable income in future years to obtain benefit from the reversal of temporary differences and net operating loss and tax credit carryforwards.